SamuelChan123/bikeshareapp/TripCategoryPass.md

 ---
-title: Trip Route Category and Pass Holders
+title: Trip Category and Pass Holders
 layout: landing
 description: 'What is the breakdown of Trip Route Category-Passholder type combinations?
 What might make a particular combination more popular?'
 image: assets/images/bike3.jpg